cristian-5/Spin/@ - Documentation/Functions.md

 ## Call

-To call a stack function or procedure you must use the identifier followed by evenual parameters enclosed in round brackets.
+To call a Stack function or procedure you must use the identifier followed by evenual parameters enclosed in round brackets.